zerobytes/react-native-gl-image-filters/README.md

+# OpenGL Image Editor for React-Native

 OpenGL bindings for React Native to implement complex effects over images and components, in the descriptive VDOM paradigm.
 You can use predefined filters:

+## Features
+  - Blur
+  - Contrast
-  - blur
+  - Saturation
-  - contrast
+  - Brightness
-  - saturation
+  - Hue
-  - brightness
+  - Negative
-  - hue
+  - Sepia
-  - negative
+  - Sharpen
-  - sepia
+  - Temperature
-  - sharpen
+  - Rotation
-  - tempreture.
+  - Scale

 ![](https://github.com/GregoryNative/react-native-gl-image-filters/blob/master/saytama_example.gif)

-**`gl-react-native` is an implementation of `gl-react` for `react-native`.
-Please [read the main gl-react README](https://github.com/ProjectSeptemberInc/gl-react/) for more information.**
+`gl-react-native` is an implementation of `gl-react` for `react-native`.

+*Please [read the main gl-react README](https://github.com/ProjectSeptemberInc/gl-react/) for more information.**

 ## Documentation